Johnson Astills Solicitors Banner Image

 How we can help?

-At Emery Johnson Astills we regularly advise and represent defendants facing allegations concerning the possession and involving the use of weapons.
+At Johnson Astills we regularly advise and represent defendants facing allegations concerning the possession and involving the use of weapons.
 For further information and advice in relation to drugs offences, please contact the criminal defence team in Leicester on 0116 2554855, or in Loughborough on 01509 610312.